What You Need to Know Before Buying a Sleeping Bag

 Something else to consider when shopping for a sleeping bag is how you would like it to be insulated, whether you would like it with synthetic fill or down fill.
 Each type of insulation has its advantages.

 Down insulated sleeping bags are usually more lightweight and durable (they should last you for years without losing the ability to keep you warm), they can compress down small and compact (making them much easier to pack) and they will keep you warmer in cold, dry conditions.
 They are also usually treated to be water-resistant, so they are great to have if the weather is damp.
 Down insulation is great to have if you plan on going backpacking.

 Advantages to sleeping bags with synthetic insulation are that they are usually much less expensive, they will keep providing insulation when damp, they dry much more quickly, and they are non-allergenic.

 Another feature you may want to look for is a sleeping bag shell.
-These durable nylon or polyester outer covers help your bag last a lot longer by providing water resistance for the inner shell’s insulation, using a durable water repellent (DWR) finish.
+These durable outer covers help your bag last a lot longer by providing water resistance for the inner shell’s insulation, using a durable water repellent (DWR) finish.
 The inside of the bag is made of soft, comfortable, warm textured material.